adamtilson/wie-2021w/wie-2021-sse.md

 ### Handle collisions

 So far our code has always started from the `on start` or the `on game update` functions.
-But we can also have code run if something specific happens in the game, like a player colling with a wall tile we just added.
+But we can also have code run if something specific happens in the game, like a player colliding with a wall tile we just added.
+This is called a `callback` function.
 Let's create a code block to test for this...

 ![Collision 1](res/collision-1.png)